maraungu/tennis-stats/README.md

 to 1950.

- - `nationality xyz` where xyz is one of the supported nationalities defined in the Nationality enum.
+ - `nationality xyz` where xyz is one of the supported nationalities set in the Nationality enum, which is defined in `player.py`.

 After altering these parameters one can check the current settings